Skye-XD/desktop-icons-ng/ISSUES.md

 Easiest way of setting the terminal is .confg/terminal.list - one line, the name of the .desktop file to be launched.

-Ding now monitors all files and folders that define the terminal to be used and will automatically show the correct terminal that will be launched in the right click menu.
+gtk4-ding now monitors all files and folders that define the terminal to be used and will automatically show the correct terminal that will be launched in the right click menu.

 ## DEFAULT APPLICATIONS, DEFAULT FILE MANAGER ISSUES